^

 • cataracts.

-Fakomatoz, related to neuroectodermal disorders, is a group of syndromes in which the skin, eye and central nervous system are involved in the process of tissue hyperplasia of a benign course.
-This group of diseases includes neurofibromatosis, tuberous sclerosis, Hippel-Lindau disease and Sturge-Weber syndrome.
+Phakomatosis, a neuroectodermal disorder, is a group of syndromes in which the skin, eye, and central nervous system are involved in a benign process of tissue hyperplasia.
+This group of diseases includes neurofibromatosis, tuberous sclerosis, Hippel-Lindau disease, and Sturge-Weber syndrome.

 What do need to examine?